1inch/limit-order-protocol-utils/docs/fill-limit-order-rfq.md

-# Filling a limit order:
+# Filling a RFQ order:

-A limit order can be filled in whole or in part.
+A RFQ order can be filled in whole or in part.

 > Important!
-You can fill in a limit order only once!
+You can fill in a RFQ order only once!

 ## Parameters: